 Australia has produced some of our favourite artists over recent years, from the modern Brit-pop of DMAs to the winding, witty lyricism of Courtney Barnett.
 There just seems to be something in the air that produces bands with the perfect blend of down to earth charm and gritty passion for their art.
-While some of these bigger artists can make it to the mainstream and sit firmly on the UK radar, it can be hard for smaller acts to get western recognition due to the huge costs of travelling to tour here.
-So, here is our run down of some of the nation's best new talents that you need to look out for.
+Here is our run down of some of the nation's best new talents that you need to look out for.

 One of the most exciting new artists from the region has to be the bold and fantastically dark Singer-songwriter Stevie Jean.
 She may be the prime example of how Aussie acts often find it hard to crack the UK market as she is a performer at heart.
 The passion and personal impact of the lyrics swell over you and make a deep connection when listening to her recent debut album, however her power really shines when seeing her live!
 She has become renowned for her on stage swagger that only amplifies the winding depth of the stories in her music.